confluentinc/examples/multiregion/docs/multiregion.rst

    .. code-block:: bash

-      docker-compose up -d
+      docker compose up -d

 #.
-You should see the following Docker containers with ``docker-compose ps``:
+You should see the following Docker containers with ``docker compose ps``:

    .. code-block:: text